A New Analytical Approximation of the Fluid Antenna System Channel: Introduction

 This paper aims to study the performance of the FAS under a more accurate correlation model that closely follows Jake's model.
-More specifically, we propose a tractable expression for the probability of outage that closely approximates the simulation results of FAS.
+More specifically, we incorporate more parameters into the channel model from \cite{FAS1} for more flexibility to approximate Jake's correlation model at the cost of increased complexity.
+However, by carefully choosing our proposed channel model parameters, we derive a tractable expression for the probability of outage that well approximates the simulation results of FAS.
 The approximation is made in two stages.
 In the first stage, the number of multi-fold integrals in the probability of outage is considerably reduced.
 In the second stage, we investigate a more insightful probability of outage expression by approximating the result of the first stage approximation with a power of a single integral.
-Numerical results validate the approximations and show a limited gain under realistic conditions.
-Therefore, careful modeling and analysis of the FAS channel is required to determine scenarios where this technology can outperform traditional multiple antennas technologies.
+Numerical results validate our approximations and show a limited performance gain compared to \cite{FAS1}.
+This is due to our channel model being more complex to capture the detrimental effect of the highly correlated ports on diversity gain.
+Therefore, careful modeling and analysis of the FAS channel are required to determine scenarios where this technology can outperform traditional multiple antenna technologies.

 The remainder of this paper is organized as follows.
 In section \rom{2}, we present the FAS channel.
 In section \rom{3}, our proposed FAS channel model is presented.
 Our model provides both an exact and an approximated FAS channel representation.
 However, unlike the exact modeling, the approximated modeling of the FAS channel gives more tractable expression for probability of outage.
 Section \rom{4} presents our numerical results and section \rom{5} provides some concluding remarks.